fernandod1/Instagram-downloader/README.md

 # Instagram-downloader
 Instagram user's photos and videos downloader.
 Download all media files from any username.
+Working 2019.

 Requirement: Python v3